 I am a big fan of dividend investing as you know, and I think that bank stocks are a great component of any dividend investing portfolio in Canada.
-Heck, most mutual funds and index investments and exchange traded funds all have financials as one of the top holdings anyways.
+Heck, most mutual funds and index investments and exchange-traded funds all have financials as one of the top holdings anyways.

-I thought I'd highlight some ways to get in on the Canadian bank dividend paying action.
+I thought I’d highlight some ways to get in on the Canadian bank dividend-paying action.

-Please take these suggestions and considerations with a grain of salt, I am no means an investing guru!
+Please take these suggestions and considerations with a grain of salt, I am by no means an investing guru!
 Just opening up discussion, is all 🙂

 Here’s a post by the Money Smarts Blog on how to invest in Canadian dividend stocks if you want a primer.